 We can use commas to separate a list of nouns:

 The room was full of newspapers, books, periodicals, magazines, and journals.

-Note that we don't always have a comma before the final item in the list and instead use and to separate it - see Oxford comma for more on this.
+Note that we don't always have a comma before the final item in the list and instead use and to separate it - this is known as an Oxford Comma - see the link below.

 adjective, adjective, adjective noun